Episode 23: Microsoft Teams Adoption at UF IFAS with Joe Gasper and Dewayne Hyatt

 Personally, our roles have been changing as IT.
 Our central UF IT has done a great job of rationalizing, consolidating file services, print services, web, those kinds of things.
-We don’t need to worry about those anymore, but there’s always more to do.
+We don't need to worry about those anymore, but there's always more to do.
 We look at the needs of our users at IFAS IT.
-We took to ourselves to grow and improve what we could do for our faculty and researchers.
+We took to ourselves to grow; to improving what we could do for our faculty and researchers.
 So we go out to talk, listen, and learn with them to understand better what their needs are.
-We’re not just break/fix anymore.
+We're not just break/fix anymore.
 We provide solutions through services and technology.

 The Land Grant

 The extension arm that makes us unique here at IFAS is the land grant role given to UF.
 It’s basically an act where the US government identified agricultural colleges in every state to provide agricultural services to that state.

 What happens is, our agents who reside in counties provide services to the citizens that live in those counties.
 They take the research that the university does, and they bring that research to the people.
 You can come see our agents if you have a problem with a crop, if you need to rehabilitate some land, if you need to learn how to make a good nutrition plan for you family –all the way into how to rehab your credit or how to do your taxes.
 The breadth of what they do is literally a mile wide and a mile deep.
 Our agents are amazing with the amount of work that they do.